-Paparoa National Park extends from the forest-covered Paparoa Range, inland, to the coast.
+Paparoa National Park extends from the forest-covered Paparoa Range inland, to the coast.
 With steep bluffs, limestone basins, canyons, caves, and fluted rock, it's a formidable environment.
 The cliffs, flood-prone rivers, dense rain forest, extensive cave systems, and collapsed sea caverns and cliffs along this dramatic coastline draw hikers, cavers, and, of course, photographers.
-The major track entry points—Bullock Creek, Fox River, and Pororari River—open onto an otherworldly zone of jungle green, striking nikau palms, rain forest and rushing streams.
+The major track entry points—Bullock Creek, Fox River, and Pororari River—open onto an otherworldly zone of jungle green, striking nikau palms, rain forest, and rushing streams.
 There are several day hikes, canoeing in the Pororari River, horse treks, and entry-level cave experiences.
-Call into the Paparoa National Park i-SITE Visitors Centre (03/731–1895) for maps and information.
+Call into the Paparoa National Park i-SITE Visitors Centre (4293 Coast Rd., State Hwy.
+6) for maps and information.